Electricity sector in the Philippines: Municipal utility (MU)

 MUs are entities that are owned by the local government.
 The local government officials, who are elected by the end-users within the municipality, regulates, controls, and manages the utilities.
-As of 2012, only one municipal utility is recognised by the ERC: Olongapo City.
+As of 2012, only one municipal utility is recognized by the ERC: Olongapo City.

 Supply sector

 The supply sector are suppliers of electricity to the contestable market.
 Pursuant to EPIRA, the implementation of retail competition and open access allows for the establishment of a contestable market.
 The contestable market can be serviced by any interested party even without a national franchise.
 However, they must be licensed by the ERC.
 As the supply sector is not considered a public utility activity, the ERC does not regulate rate-making.
 However, the ERC still monitors and determines anti-competitive behavior.

 The contestable market are end-users with an average monthly peak demand of 750 kilowatts.
 The ERC plans to reduce this level until it reaches average household demand.